Skip to content

 ActionDescription

-EditChange name, PSK (with a dice icon to generate a random PSK), or SMAZ compression toggle (compresses outgoing messages to allow longer text within the byte limit)
+EditChange name, PSK (with a dice icon to generate a random PSK), SMAZ compression toggle (compresses outgoing messages to allow longer text within the byte limit), or Cyr2Lat encoding toggle (transliterates Cyrillic to Latin for compatibility)

 Mute / UnmuteToggle push notification suppression for this channel